psxio/psx.market/replit.md

 - Professional Web3 aesthetic

 ## System Architecture
-The PSX Marketplace is built with a clear separation between its frontend and backend, ensuring scalability and maintainability.
+create.psx is built with a clear separation between its frontend and backend, ensuring scalability and maintainability.

 ### UI/UX Decisions
 - **Branding**: Consistent purple/cyan gradient theme across the application.